poorting/internet.nl_batch_scripts/README.md

 Mail and web measurements results will be stored in separate tables ('mail' and 'web' respectively).

 The script will also add information on the month and quarter of the measurements (yyyyQ#, e.g. 2020Q4).
 Please note that a measurement done in the months 1,4,7,10 (January, April, July, October) will be marked as measurements for the *preceding* quarter.
 So a measurement in January 2021 will be marked as a 2020Q4 measurement.
 It helps to do measurements roughly on the same day of the month/quarter.
 If you want to do quarter measurements then do them at the start of January, April, July, and October.

+#### Storing as other formats

+Measurement results can also be stored in an xlsx file or csv files by replacing *duckdb* in the command above with *xlsx* or *csv*.
+For xlsx the mail and web results will be put into separate sheets ('mail' and 'web').
+With csv two separate output files will be produced for the mail and web results.

+If you don't want the measurements combined into a single database or file, add the -i flag to the command.
+This will process all json files individually to the specified output type, creating output files with the same name as the json input file but with a different extension reflecting the output type.

 #### Including metadata
 Additional information from the original domain xlsx file can be included by specifying the domain filename and (optionally) the column(s) to include.
 With no column specified the default of 'type' will be used.